|Office:||Tyler Hall 252|

 - Hardcopy Policy : No hardcopies are accepted under any circumstances.

 - Grade Discrepancies and Grade Questions : I am happy to discuss questions you have about your grade on class assignments.
 Any questions you have regarding a potential grade change on an assignment must be cleared up within 1 week of receiving your work back from me.
-The only exception to this policy is if I made an arithmetic error or data entry in adding your score up and entering it into blackboard.
+The only exception to this policy is if I made a data entry or error in adding your score up.

 - Course Materials All course materials are available on my website for this course at the links listed below.
-I will only be using blackboard for posting grades and problem set solutions.
+I will only be using blackboard for posting grades and for you to submit assignments.

 |Syllabus||Syllabus (this document)|